reasoning field of each message, unless you decide to exclude them.

 When using Anthropic models with reasoning:- When using the

-parameter, the budget_tokens are calculated based on themax_tokens
+reasoning.effortparameter, the budget_tokens are calculated based on themax_tokensvalue.

 budget_tokens = max(min(max_tokens * {effort_ratio}, 32000), 1024)